antiers-solutions/aleph-foresight-base/README.md

 <img width="1436" alt="Aleph home page" src="images/home.png">

-Aleph Foresight is a decentralized betting and event management platform built on Ethereum-compatible blockchains.
+Aleph Foresight is a decentralized betting and event management platform built on  blockchain.
 It allows users to create events, place bets, and manage various aspects of the betting process.
 Here are some key features and functionalities:

 1. **Event Creation:** Users or admins can create events, specifying details like expiration time and betting closure time.
 The platform supports fee structures for both event creation and platform usage.